 The follow picture is one of the few that were taken of the boys on the farm.
 My dad is the one standing farthest from the camera.

-After high school my dad fought in the Korean war.
-His unit was responsible for laying communication lines on the front with only fox holes for protection.
+After high school my dad fought in the Korean war and was awarded the Bronze Medal for his bravery in combat.
+His unit was responsible for laying communication lines on the front with only fox holes for protection, which was a very dangerous assignment.

 After the war, he was able to afford college with the assistance of the G.I.
 Bill.
 This resulted in a long and successful career as a civil engineer.
 He's retired now and he and my mother enjoy good health and a happy marriage in beautiful Santa Barbara, California.
 At age 79 he's still golfing, fishing, camping and enjoying life to the fullest.
 And he deserves it all because you'll never find a more honest, decent and hard working person than my dad.